-Complete regulations can be found in Section 17.10 of the Undergraduate calendar.
+Complete regulations can be found in Section 17.10 of the Undergraduate calendar. http://mypage.concordia.ca/alcor/mlipson/01Plagiarism_Home.html

-See also The Political Science Department's "Resources on Avoiding Plagiarism" at: http://alcor.concordia.ca/~mlipson/01Plagiarism Home.html

 Guides for Students on Avoiding Plagiarism

 These guides usually include information about the university code of conduct but most importantly they tell students what is considered acceptable paraphrasing and what is not, and they provide information on proper citation of documents.